nroduit/viewer-hub/README.md

 ## Minio

-The service "create-bucket" in docker-compose.local.yml will launch the creation of a bucket and an access key for weasis-manager.
+The service "create-bucket" in docker-compose.local.yml will launch the creation of a bucket and an access key for viewer-hub.

 It is also possible to create the bucket/access key manually: